Casemiro: 2003–2010: Youth career

-Born in São José dos Campos, São Paulo, Casemiro was a product of São Paulo's youth system.
+Born in São José dos Campos, São Paulo, Casemiro was a product of São Paulo FC's youth system.
 From the age of 11 upwards, he acted as captain to its sides; he was known as "Carlão" – an augmentative form of his first name in Portuguese – early on, and would be called up for the 2009 FIFA U-17 World Cup.

 2010–2013: Consistent success

 Casemiro made his Série A debut on 25 July 2010, in an away loss against Santos.
 He scored his first goal as a professional on 15 August, helping to a 2–2 draw with Cruzeiro.

 On 7 April 2012, Casemiro scored the first goal of a 2–0 win over Mogi Mirim at the Arena Barueri in that year's Campeonato Paulista after replacing the injured Fabrício early on, but was later sent off.
 São Paulo also won the Copa Sudamericana, with the player making one substitute appearance in a 5–0 home success against Universidad de Chile in the quarter-final second leg on 7 November.